unpoller/unpoller.github.io/documentation/docs/ins3.md

 ```

 :::note
-Make sure that Unifi Poller is actively writing to the database before going any further
+Make sure that UniFi Poller is actively writing to the database before going any further
 :::

 In both alternatives, if all has worked then you should start seeing lines like